srdjan-injac/my_portfolio/README.md

 - Identified recurring insurance providers and their correlation with verification outcomes.
 - Ensured robust handling of XML data to accurately validate rules against business requirements.

+---

+### 2. Document Response and Classification Analysis

+This project focused on analyzing user responses and document classification accuracy on Vroom website.
+Users uploaded various documents, which were classified using OCR.
+Incorrect documents triggered error messages, prompting users to take action.
+The goal was to generate weekly and monthly statistics on user responses and evaluate the accuracy of the document classification system.

+**Key Technologies: Python, SQL

+**Highlights**:
+- Generated **weekly and monthly statistics** on user behavior and response patterns:
+  - Re-uploading corrected documents.
+  - Retrying with the same document.
+  - No response to error messages.
+- Evaluated document classification accuracy to support **continuous improvement**.
+- Identified trends in user response rates, **highlighting areas for optimization**.